richRemer/propertize/README.md

 Define a configurable, enumerable, non-writable property on an object.
 If no value is provided, use the existing value.
 Clear any getter or setter.

-#### [DEPRECATED] regular(obj, prop, [val])
-Define a configurable, enumerable, writable property on an object.
-If no value is provided, use the existing value.
-Clear any getter or setter.
-This function is deprecated.
-Use `basic` instead.

 #### set(obj, prop, setter)
 Update an object property setter.